 Field-hunting tip

-Look in oxidized hydrothermal zones country — that is the host setting where alterite typically forms.
+Look in oxidized hydrothermal zones country, the host setting where alterite typically forms.
 If you start seeing jarosite, goethite, limonite in float, you are in the right ground.
 Field specimens usually show a pseudomorphs, massive, earthy habit, so train your eye for that shape before scanning the outcrop.